 "How do you keep your expenses down?"

-As explained, we have no advertising expense and low rental expense.
+We have no advertising expense and low rental expense.
 But the biggest reasons we are able to keep our expenses down are:

 - You.
 You tell others about us and spread the word about our services.
-That way, we don't have to advertise and we can keep on doing our good work.

 Thanks for your continuing help.